DevExpress/dotnet-eud/dashboard-for-desktop/articles/dashboard-designer/provide-data/binding-to-federated-data-source.md

   The **Union** query combines rows from two or more tables into one data set and removes duplicate rows in merged tables.
 The **UnionAll** query does the same, except it doesn't remove duplicated rows.
 You can create a union query for data sources if data types of their columns are [implicitly converted](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/types/casting-and-type-conversions#implicit-conversions).
 - **Transformation**

-  If a data source contains a complex column (an object), you can transform its properties to display them as separate columns in a flattened view.
+  If a data source contains a complex column (an object), you can transform its properties to display columns separately in a flattened view.

 ## Create a Federated Data Source with the Data Source Wizard